Crucifixion Fetish

 - Bondage86/100Acts & ActivitiesConsensual binding or restraint of a partner with rope, cuffs, tape or other materials for erotic, aesthetic or sensory pleasure.
 It is the "B" of BDSM and one of the most widely fantasised-about kinks.86

-- Hierophilia (Sacred Objects)10/100Hierophilia · Objects & MaterialsAn erotic interest in sacred, religious, or ritual objects and imagery, where arousal is tied to the symbolic and taboo charge of the holy rather than to the items as ordinary objects.10
+- Hierophilia (Sacred Objects)10/100Hierophilia · Objects & MaterialsHierophilia is a rare paraphilic interest in which sexual arousal attaches to sacred, religious, or ritual objects and imagery: vestments, icons, rosaries, ritual implements.
+The charge comes from the symbolic and taboo weight of the holy, not from the items as ordinary things.10

-- Martymachlia (Being Watched)5/100Martymachlia · Power, Roles & ScenariosSexual arousal from having other people watch one's own sexual activity: the being-watched counterpart of voyeurism, treated here as a consensual subset of exhibitionism rather than a clinical disorder.5
+- Martymachlia (Being Watched)5/100Martymachlia · Power, Roles & ScenariosMartymachlia is sexual arousal from having other people watch one's own sexual activity: the being-watched counterpart of voyeurism.
+It is treated here as a consensual subset of exhibitionism with a willing audience, not as a clinical disorder.5

 - Grossdom (Gross Domination)9/100Power, Roles & ScenariosAn informal online-community umbrella term for femdom/domination play themed around bodily substances and acts conventionally seen as "gross" (sweat, body odour, feet, saliva, flatulence, sometimes scat).
 Slang packaging of older paraphilias, not a clinical category.9